djparentx/Wi-Fi-Manager/README.md

 - Automatic dependency detection and installation
 - Clean UI designed for handheld use
 - Safe startup and exit handling
-- Auto-detection of R36XX consoles, disable power save feature
+- Auto-detection of R36XX consoles  on dArkOS

 ---